syarul/keet/README.md

 ## What is Keet

-> *Keet* specific goal is to offer less APIs, familiar/vanilla code structures and a possible remedy to *choice paralysis*.
-It was never intended to be super fast and superior compare most major web frameworks, but generally is more flexible with loose coupling, less complicated design and workflow.
-It's also 4kb gzip in size.
+> *Keet* specific goal is to offer less APIs, familiar/vanilla code structures and a possible remedy to [*choice paralysis*](https://the-pastry-box-project.net/addy-osmani/2014-January-19).
+It was never intended to be superior in features compare to most major web frameworks and waste no effort to become such.
+Generally *Keet* is more flexible, decent render performance with loose coupling, less complicated design and workflow.
+You might surprise with the logic and small learning curve it offers.
+It's also only 4kb gzip in size.
+Under the hood it use [set-dom](https://github.com/DylanPiercey/set-dom) and [hash-sum](https://github.com/bevacqua/hash-sum) to do ```DOM-diffing```.

 ## Getting Started